-Note: You can create new robots and update them to Control Room using Robocorp Lab.
+Note: You can create new robots and update them to Control Room using VS Code Robocorp extension.

 Assistants section allows you to create and manage special robots that are triggered directly from Robocorp Assistant.
 Assistants are especially useful when the automated process requires the user to make choices or provide input to the robot to complete its work.